andredias/perfect_python_project/README.rst

 ============

 To instantiate the template into a new project, you'll need cookiecutter_ (>=2.4.0).
-The best way to use it just once is through pipx_:
+The best way to use it just once is through uvx_:

 .. code:: console

-    $ pipx run cookiecutter gh:andredias/perfect_python_project
+    $ uvx run cookiecutter gh:andredias/perfect_python_project

-If you prefer, use can install it throught `pip` instead:
+If you prefer, use can install it throught ``uv tool`` instead:

 .. code:: console

-    $ pip install --user cookiecutter
+    $ uv tool install cookiecutter

 Next, run the following command: